bbopt/NOMAD.jl/docs/src/tutorial.md

 println("And inside bound constraints: ", all(-10.0 .<= result.x_best_feas .<= 10.0))
 ```

-The reader can take a look at the `test` folder for more difficult examples.
+The reader can take a look at the [`test`](https://github.com/bbopt/NOMAD.jl/tree/master/test) folder for more complex examples.